 - large deep skillet or wide stock pot, wok etc., with lid

 - 2 to 3 lbs chicken thighs boneless, skinless (based on how much meat you want in the stew and how many you're serving; my family likes lots of chicken in this stew)

 - 4 to 5 zucchini optionally peeled, cut in half and sliced (peeled for VAD)

 - 2 bunches greens of green onions diced or for non-Keto, 2 large or 3 smaller yellow onions, diced (omit for VAD)

 - ½ head of celery about 7 celery stalks, chopped

-- 2 Tablespoons animal fat lard, tallow, or butter
+- 2 Tablespoons fat solid, such as duck fat or butter

 - 1-½ teaspoons dried ginger